Meet the founder

 It is infrastructure.
 It is:

-• A justice-centered lactation model
+A justice-centered lactation framework

-• A funding pathway through the Lactation Access Fund
+A funding pathway through the Lactation Access Fund

-• A collaborative home for providers
+A collaborative ecosystem for providers

-• A re-centering of Black families in feeding narratives
+A re-centering of Black families in feeding narratives

 Feeding support is not boutique.